The Swearing-In Ceremony

 Community leaders should then explain why WITS is important to them, giving examples of how they have used WITS strategies in their role in the community.

 Finally, the community leaders should outline the parts of the Swearing-In Ceremony that students are about to participate in.

-Walrus's Gift is a story about a young walrus who helps a human child deal with teasing and being left out.
-Some schools may be able provide access to a laptop and digital projector so that the story's images can be projected on a large screen for students to follow along as the story is read.
+Walrus’s Gift is a story about a young walrus who helps a human child deal with teasing and being left out.
+Some schools may be able to provide access to a laptop and digital projector so that the story’s images can be projected on a large screen for students to follow along as the story is read.

 To find out more information about the story and download a pdf version, click here.
 WITS Programs schools should also have a copy of the Walrus’s Gift book in their WITS Resource Centre.

 After reading the story, community leaders may want to initiate a brief discussion with students about the characters and how they responded to conflicts in the story.
 Click here for examples of some post-reading questions.

 Once the story is read, the official Swearing-In Ceremony begins.
 In preparation for their deputization, students are taught a few WITS Special Constables skills.
 Community leaders should demonstrate each of these skills to the students and then allow a brief time for them to practice with a partner.

 - Stand at Attention – Stand up tall with feet together, arms straight and down by sides, shoulders back, chest out and chin up.